-Coming soon, International Relations Theory: A Practical Introduction, edited by Stephen McGlinchey, Rosie Walters and Christian Scheinpflug.
+Coming soon: International Relations Theory, edited by Stephen McGlinchey, Rosie Walters & Christian Scheinpflug.

 Books on IR Theory tend to be overwhelming to beginners.
 For this reason, this book will provide a foundation upon which to build and act as a guide that students can dip in and out of when they want to get back to basics.
 Each stand-alone chapter will provide readers with the basic introduction they need to understand a theory, a practical example or case study to demonstrate how that theory yields insights, and plenty of inspiration and information to find out more.

 This format will help to create a lively, readable and relevant guide that will help new students to see not only what theories are, but why they matter.
 While the first section of the book will focus on more established theories, an ‘Expansion Pack’ of other theories and perspectives explores the diversity of IR theory, its controversies, and its continuing evolution.

 To see what book we have coming next, stay tuned!